morganhvidt/find-my-blocks/src/plugin/readme.txt

 block is used on, or how many times it has used.
 This makes maintaining Gutenberg websites quite difficult.

 Find my blocks is a tool that is here to help.
-With Find My Blocks you can see:
+With Find My Blocks you can get:

 - A list of all the block types that are being used on your WordPress website.
 - The amount of times a specific block type has been used on your WordPress